kragen/dercuano/markdown/rsync-message-base.md

 IHAVE command for each message-ID will still cost 28 gigabytes of network bandwidth in every conversation, even if only one or two new messages are to be transmitted.
-There are protocols involving more round trips, such as ping-pong breadth-first trie traversal, that can reduce this cost by a significant factor, but still only a linear factor.
+There are protocols involving more round trips, such as ping-pong breadth-first trie traversal and some approaches using compressed Golomb sets or Bloom filters, that can reduce this cost by a significant factor, but still only a linear factor.